 A sustainable source of protein that contributes a minimum amount to greenhouse gases (as opposed to rearing livestock which accounts for 18% globally), 2021 and beyond will start to see restaurants across London slowly turning to insect alternatives.
 One of London’s chefs, who is subtly already including insects into his menu, is co-founder and head chef Ivan Tisdall-Downes of Native in Covent Garden, who has made a name for himself by sourcing and using ants in his food.

 Conscious Consumer is a really important matter for all of us.
-It plays a vital role in our lives and we should know more about conscious consumer and Why conscious consumer matters.
+It plays a vital role in our lives and we should know more about conscious consumers and Why conscious consumer matters.